alexmorosmarco/gst-project/README.md

 **`git submodule status`**
 *(must be executed on main project path)*

 Prints the pointed commit SHA of every submodule of the main project.
+That SHA is stored in the *folder file* of each submodule.

 ##The typical scenario between several developers.